 Nothing in the statutes states that you must have an attorney to represent you at the DMV hearing — you are free to represent yourself.

-However, having a DMV hearing lawyer to represent you could make a significant difference in the outcome of your ALR proceeding as well as your criminal case.
+However, having a DMV hearing lawyer to represent you in Rockwall, TX court could make a significant difference in the outcome of your ALR proceeding as well as your criminal case.

 Your DMV hearing lawyer will handle your request to schedule the ALR proceeding and follow up to ensure you do not miss the deadline — which would lead to an automatic suspension of your license.